-▶ 1st and 2nd degree: tears that involve muscle/skin that may require stitches extend to the muscles that control the anus (the anal sphincter), requiring stitches.
+- 1st and 2nd degree: tears that involve muscle/skin that may require stitches - 3rd and 4th degree: severe tears which extend to the muscles that control the anus (the anal sphincter), requiring stitches.
 These are also called 'Obstetric Anal Sphincter Injuries' (OASI).